So much to see in Lisbon…

 Visit LX (for Lisboa) factory, an old factory turned into an alternative place where you can find restaurants, a bar in a librairy, a tatoo shop, a barber, an exhibition room, contemporary dance lessons, yoga lessons, pastries, a co-working area… But pass by the LX factory before 7 pm as everything is closed at night there.

-And to discover more about the ouest side of Lisbon
+And to discover more about the west side of Lisbon

 Visit the Jardim botanico da ajuda… Gorgeous and very calme.